Felix Wong under finishing chute of the INEOS 1:59 Challenge displaying Kipchoge's time of 1:59:40.

 When I heard that Eliud Kipchoge’s second attempt to become the first person to break the once seemingly impossible two-hour mark for a whole marathon was going to be held on a spectator-friendly course in Vienna, I knew this was something I wanted to see in person.

-After all, this could be the marathon’s equivalent of the four-minute mile, something achieved 65 years ago by Roger Bannister and is still talked about today.
-For me this would be even more exciting than, say, a total solar eclipse—at least those reoccur, even if it was 38 years for the last one to be seen from the United States.
+After all, this was the marathon’s equivalent of the fabled four-minute mile, something achieved 65 years ago by Roger Bannister and is still talked about today.
+For me, this was a much bigger deal than, say, the Denver Broncos making it to the Super Bowl.
+The first sub-two-hour marathon would be even more exciting than a total solar eclipse—at least those reoccur, even if it was 38 years for the last one to be seen from the United States.
 Even Kipchoge himself said this was way more important than the Olympics or even another world record (for which this time trial would not qualify for due to contrived conditions, including non-regulation use of pacers and hand-off of liquids).

-So I booked a flight over to Vienna and crossed my fingers that Kipchoge would be having a great day during the INEOS 1:59 Challenge.
+So I booked a trip to Austria–a country I had never even been to before–and crossed my fingers that Kipchoge would be having a great day during the INEOS 1:59 Challenge.
 INEOS is a large British chemical company that also sponsored last year’s Tour de France-winning cycling team.

-“I’ll give him a 50-50 shot of going sub-2-hours,” I told my friends about Kipchoge.
-I knew he was the current world-record holder, defending Olympic gold medalist, and of course, the man who had gotten closest to that magical two-hour barrier with an incredible time of 2:00:25 in Nike’s 2017 Breaking2 event.
+“I’d give him a 50-50 shot of going sub-2-hours,” I told my friends about Kipchoge before I left the U.S. I knew he was the current world-record holder, defending Olympic gold medalist, and of course, the man who had gotten closest to that magical two-hour barrier with an incredible time of 2:00:25 in Nike’s private 2017 Breaking2 event.
 But I was also aware that everything would have to go perfectly, something that is a rarity in a running race that is 26.2 miles long.

 A coin-flip chance was also a lot higher than what academics were predicting just a few years ago: